RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 In a similar manner, it is possible to define questions that can only be prompted within certain time frames by using conditional expressions with the parameter values `CURRENT_HOUR` and `CURRENT_MIN`.

-Now, we can simply add this list to the property `userPromptedQs` of `Condition1` in our experimenter configuration file:
+Now, we can simply add this list to the property `userPromptedQuestions` of `Condition1` in our experimenter configuration file:

 ```
 In json/config.json